 Curious about learning to make handmade wagashi for yourself?
 Join this Nerikiri Wagashi Class in Tokyo with Matcha Green Tea to create adorably unique sweets like the ones Shizuka sampled at Shiono!
 Mai will walk you through the wagashi-making process step by step in her own Tokyo residence until you're confident in your Japanese confectionery prowess.

 You can also browse these wagashi experiences in Tokyo for anything from vegan food tours that include wagashi to traditional wagashi courses for any skill level, from beginner to expert-in-the-making.

-Subscribe to the Japan by Food YouTube channel for more videos about Japanese food and travel!
+Subscribe to Japan by Food for more Japanese food and travel-related videos!